-Blake Morgan provides legal services to clients in the UK and overseas operating from 6 offices across London, South East England and Wales.
+Blake Morgan LLP provides legal services to clients in the UK and overseas, operating from 6 offices across London, South East England and Wales.
+As a law firm, we always work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
 We strive to be the firm of choice for our clients and for our employees.
-Every business within Blake Morgan aims to provide excellent conditions of employment, pay and benefits to every employee and to treat all employees, workers and suppliers with respect.
+We aim to provide excellent conditions of employment, pay and benefits to every employee and to treat all employees, workers and suppliers with respect.

 Assessment of Risk